 Complexity

-The term “complexity” derives from the Latin “complecti” (to embrace, to include, to cover, to entwine) and “complexus” (embrace, aggregation of parts).
+The term complexity derives from the Latin complecti (to embrace, to include, to cover, to entwine) and complexus (embrace, aggregation of parts).Nowadays sociology (as well as other disciplines) are fully involved in this concept.

 The notion of social complexity is not new and it has characterised many theories (e.g. systems, structural functionalism, social action) and scientists (e.g. Spencer, Pareto, Parsons, Luhman).
-What is new is a broad change in the theory’s horizon that happened as a catalyst combination between scientists as A. Einstein, I. Prigogine, E. Morin, G. Bateson, F. J. Varela, H. von Foerster.
+What is new is a broad change in the theorys horizon that happened as a catalyst combination between scientists as A. Einstein, I. Prigogine, E. Morin, G. Bateson, F. J. Varela, H. von Foerster.
 They underlined how the rational, linear, mechanistic conceptions were limited and unilateral.

 Terms such as reason, order, symmetry, certainty, measurability, harmony, equilibrium, homogeneity, law, truth, objectivity, rationality, regularity, predictability were strongly questioned.
 On the contrary the complexity theories affirm that life, humanity, evolution, change, knowledge, etc. originate from and go hand in hand with disorder, chaos, perturbation, dissymetries, instability, non-equilibrium, flows, turbulence, non-linearity, marginality, uncertainty, relativity, dis-harmony, fractalism, imponderability, etc.